|Find a quiet place where you can be alone; on your bed or sofa, for instance.|

 Meditation is checking in with yourself, just to sit still and be alone.
 If you can do that for 20-30 minutes, consider yourself an expert.

-There is no need of candles, bowing, incense, chanting, none of that.
+There is no need of candles, bowing, incense, mood music, chanting, none of that.
 There is no need to take any special posture*, to become vegetarian, stop smoking or swearing, or to buy a special cushion or robes or anything.
+Meditation is not zoning out, it’s not reaching a higher plane.

 It’s also said that to meditate, you need to be sitting in the lotus posture* without moving for half an hour.
 People say that you need to empty your head of thoughts, you need to clear your mind completely and you absolutely HAVE to watch your breath.
 But in fact those are nothing but hindrances to a regular meditation practice.